awaller98/5801BaseFalconSwerve_RioCAN/README.md

 **Controller Mappings**
 ----
 This code is natively setup to use a xbox controller to control the swerve driver. </br>
-The Left Stick controls translation (forwards and sideways movement), and the Right Stick controls rotation. </br>
+The Left Stick controls translation direction (forwards and sideways movement), the Right Stick controls rotation, and the right trigger controls the throttle. </br>
 The Y button is mapped to zero the gyro, useful if the gyro drifts mid match, just rotate the robot forwards, and press Y to rezero.